Brent Morel

-Brenton Andre Morel (born April 21, 1987) is a former American professional baseball third baseman.
-He previously played for the Chicago White Sox and Pittsburgh Pirates.
+Brenton Andre Morel (born April 21, 1987) is an American former professional baseball third baseman.
+He played for the Chicago White Sox and Pittsburgh Pirates.

 Career

 Morel attended Centennial High School in Bakersfield, California, and California Polytechnic State University in San Luis Obispo, California, where he played college baseball for the Cal Poly Mustangs.

 Chicago White Sox

 Morel was drafted by the Chicago White Sox in the third round of the 2008 Major League Baseball Draft.
 He was called up to the majors for the first time on September 2, 2010.
 He had his first major league hit and home run in the same at bat on September 10 against Kansas City Royals pitcher Bruce Chen.

 Toronto Blue Jays

 Morel was claimed off waivers by the Toronto Blue Jays on December 23, 2013.
 He was designated for assignment on February 21, 2014, to make room for Liam Hendriks.

 Pittsburgh Pirates

 Morel was claimed off waivers by the Pittsburgh Pirates on February 24, 2014.
 He was optioned to the Triple-A Indianapolis Indians on March 21, 2014.
 He was recalled on May 9, 2014.
 He was outrighted off the roster on November 20, 2014.
 On July 25, 2015, he was designated for assignment.
 Rather than accepting an outright assignment to Triple-A, he became a free agent.